Lesson Plans, Activities and Games

 - General purpose bikes have medium wheels and tires and a sturdy but not rugged frame.

-Reproducible Part I (PDF) shows the parts of an old-fashioned bicycle.
+1. Bicycle Built for Technology: Worksheet 1 (PDF) shows the parts of an old-fashioned bicycle.
 Which parts still exist?
 Which ones don't?
-Which ones have changed — and how?
+Which ones have changed and how?
 Students will be able to answer these questions by comparing the diagram to their own bicycle at home or at school, or a picture of a modern bicycle.

 - Why are the handlebars different?
 Hint: Which bikes have to be comfortable and which ones have to be easy to control?